alxshelepenok/lumen/content/posts/2024-09-14--LLMs-Compared-For-iOS-TCA/index.md

 # Key Learnings

- * Do some research 1st.
-Having a clear idea of how you want your code to be structure before starting to code with AI tools gives better results.
+ * Do some research first.
+Having a clear idea of how you want your code to be structured *before* starting to code with AI tools gives better results.
  * Be prepared to refine.
-A single prompt can provide a good working solution if the prompt gives detailed and clear instructions about the expected output, but being prepared to refine the output towards the desired result more often leads to a better solution.
+A single prompt can provide a good working solution if the prompt gives detailed and clear instructions about the expected output, but by being prepared to refine the output towards the desired result more often leads to a better solution.
  * [Cursor](https://www.cursor.com) improved considerably after 'teaching' it about latest syntax and fixing bugs in the first attempt.
  * Using an architecture (TCA) where the syntax has changed considerably between latest and previous versions degraded the results considerably (a future post is coming about architecture!).
  * Decision making between a 'working' approach, and a 'good' approach is the most time-consuming *human* part, and time should be taken to build a clear picture of the desired structure of your solution before, or during the workflow.